Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Admin has more than 5 annotations, and it's still telling me to annotate (look at userHasAnnotatedEnough in database.service)
 - [x] Deleting an annotation causes many many queries
 - [x] Second time you annotate a move, it doesn't wait for end time and might have other issues as well in terms of mixing data with the previous entry
 - [x] Removing an annotation currently creates a new annotation in user that's blank but not null